Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: A Duality-Based Algorithm for Solving Problem

 \subsection{Duality-Based Algorithm for Solving Problem \eqref{eq:jsc_exp}}

-We now propose an efficient duality-based algorithm for solving problem \eqref{eq:outer}, which is equivalent to solve problem \eqref{eq:sdp} by strong duality.
+We now propose an efficient duality-based algorithm for solving problem \eqref{eq:outer}, which is equivalent to solving problem \eqref{eq:sdp} by strong duality \cite{boyd2004ConvexOptimization}.
 The key insight is that problem \eqref{eq:outer} can be viewed as a maximization problem over the Lagrange multipliers $\v \lambda$, where the GDB problem \eqref{eq:gdb} with each fixed $\v \lambda$ is solved to compute $d(\v \lambda)$ and its first-order information.
-More specifically, the algorithm, summarized as Algorithm \ref{alg:dual_algorithm}, alternates between: (i) solving the inner GDB problem for fixed dual variables; and (ii) updating the dual variables using the subgradient information.
+More specifically, the algorithm, summarized as Algorithm \ref{alg:dual_algorithm}, alternates between solving the inner GDB problem for fixed dual variables and updating the dual variables using the first-order information.